hsyen23/cmake_quickstart/README.md

 	DESTINATION {})
 ```

-## step 6.2: use exported library in another project
+## Lesson 6.2: use exported library in another project
 Learn
 ```
 include()